Breakthrough/PySceneDetect/manual/index.rst

     The **API reference** (second section) is complete, with more documentation and examples coming soon.

-    The CLI documentation, however (the first section), is still being written.
-In the meantime check out the main PySceneDetect page linked below.
+    The CLI documentation is still under development, but nearly complete.
+To fill in any gaps in the meantime, check out the main PySceneDetect page below or visit `py.scenedetect.com <http://py.scenedetect.com>`_.

 Note that this manual refers to both the the PySceneDetect command-line interface (the `scenedetect` command) and the PySceneDetect Python API